 VII.
 STUDENT RECORDS

-A. The privacy and confidentiality of all student records shall be preserved.
-Official student records shall be maintained only by members of the University staff employed for that purpose.
-The Family Educational Rights and Privacy Act of 1974 (FERPA), with which Weber State University intends to comply, was designed to protect the privacy of education records, to establish the right of students to inspect and review their education records, and to provide guidelines for the correction of inaccurate or misleading data.
+A. The privacy and confidentiality of all student records shall be preserved in accordance with the law and University policy.
+The Family Educational Rights and Privacy Act of 1974 (FERPA), establishes the right of students to inspect and review their education records, and provides guidelines for the correction of inaccurate or misleading data.

 B. Students also have the right to file complaints with the Registrar concerning alleged failures by Weber State University to comply with FERPA.
 Questions regarding this Act and the related University policies may be referred to the Registrar.